steelsojka/lodash-decorators/README.md

 We want to keep lodash decorators focused specifically on lodash specific functions.

+#### Prototype decorator order no longer throws an error

+If a prototype decorator comes after an instance decorator it will be ignored since there is no way to apply it in the chain.

 #### Other breaking changes

 -  `Attempt` now takes an argument to line up with lodash API.
 -  `Bind` used on a class no longer delegates to `BindAll`.
 Use `BindAll` instead.
+-  `Curry`, `Partial`, `Flow`, `FlowRight` are now instance decorators.

 ### v4 Improvements

--   Instance and prototype decorators can be in any order.
 -   Ships with TypeScript typings.
 -   Predictable performance.
 -   Improvements to Bind decorator.